RobinManoli/ircutil/README.md

 - parses multiple modes into single events (+oo becomes two separate op events)
 - finds a free nick when nick in use when connecting to server
 - reconnects (optionally) to server list when disconnected
+- channel object which keeps track of modes, ops, voices and normal users (half-ops not yet implemented)
+- handles server's password and server specific args for password and ipv4/ipv6
+- emulate() function that acts as receiving a set of raw IRC events written in a text file
 - works with ipv4 and ipv6
 - works with python 2 and 3
 - flood protection
-- channel object which keeps track of modes, ops, voices and normal users (half-ops not yet implemented)
-- handles server's password and server specific args for password and ipv4/ipv6
-- emulate() function that reacts to raw IRC events written in a text file

 ## Example Code